Powder Metal Parts - Perry Tool & Research, Inc.

 Fillets and Radii

-• Generous fillet or radii are best.
-Parts with generous fillet or radii are more economical, longer lasting, more easily produced and have greater structural integrity.
+Parts designed with generous fillet or radii are more economical, longer lasting, more easily produced and have greater structural integrity.

 Countersinks